Kiarash99/kiarash-naghavi/content/project/sharif-aero-mega-project/index.md

   focal_point: Smart
   preview_only: false
 ---
-I was the Project Manager of this team, and I also had minor responsibilities at the structure division.\
+I was a Project Management team member, and I also had minor responsibilities at the structure division.
+You can see a summary presentation of this project [Here](https://drive.google.com/file/d/1A5buO3ZXzjyVoncwM5hMZ7usFCqPfOL9/view?usp=sharing).
+Furthermore, there is a control project plan that you can observe.\
 \
+You can also watch Team_poster Here.\
 \
 \
-\
-\
-You can watch Team_poster Here.\
-\
-\
-\
-Team gathering:
+Team members meeting:

 ![](1400-05-13-19.28.58.jpg)